Cameron Smith has claret jug and now eyes No. 1 in the world | Times Leader

 Click here to subscribe today or Login.

+Even as J.J.
+Spaun picked up a pair of late birdies for a 2-under 68 to main a one-shot lead over Sepp Straka, and Will Zalatoris moved into contention for his first PGA Tour title, Smith is who got everyone’s attention Saturday in the FedEx St. Jude Championship.

-Already a banner year with his first major at the British Open, and under heavy scrutiny for reports that he is headed to Saudi-funded LIV Golf, Smith birdied his last hole for a 67.
-That left him two shots behind and fully aware a victory moves him to No. 1 in the world.
+He birdied his last hole for a 67, leaving him among those two shots out of the lead and fully aware that a win takes him to No. 1 in the world.

 “That’s been one of my goals probably since the start of the year is to try to get to that top spot,” Smith said.
 “Try and chase it down.”

-Masters champion Scottie Scheffler, the No. 1 player in the world and in the FedEx Cup since March, missed the cut.
-That paves the way for Smith, whose three wins this year include The Players Championship, to reach No. 1 if he were to win.

-Will Zalatoris is just as hungry, for different reasons.
-Zalatoris has been a tough customer in the majors, losing in a playoff at the PGA Championship and finishing one back in the U.S. Open.
+Zalatoris is just as hungry for a win.
+He has been a tough customer in the majors, losing in a playoff at the PGA Championship and finishing one back in the U.S. Open.
 He is No. 14 in the world.
 And he has yet to win on the PGA Tour.

 Zalatoris opened with a 71 that put him in such a hole that even his fiancee wanted to know their plans if he didn’t make it to the weekend.